Starting a Democratic Revolution

 Each contract has permissions and restrictions.
 These permissions include what a person can do with the media, and restrictions can be anything, including geographic area, time, usage, or anything else.

-Ahywho, seeking counsel, I learned that the best thing to do was launch the bare minimum of the system, the MVP.
+Anywho, seeking counsel, I learned that the best thing to do was launch the bare minimum of the system, the MVP.
+I thought “What is the most benefit to the user from this application?”
+Putting painting houses aside, I decided helping creators get exposure was the biggest benefit.
 In developing this idea, I stripped the contract system away, and started thinking more about the unit of exchange.
-I thought “What is the most benefit to the user from this application?”
-With the contract system on hold, the benefit came from exposure and connection of like-minds.
+With the contract system on hold, I set out to design the curation system that would change the world forever.

 The system became simplified into what it is today, a place for creators to share their creations posted on third party sites with the world, gaining exposure, creating events, collaborating, being heard.
 I knew that by creating a system with the most possible benefit, eventually I would have the opportunity to build it out into a better reflection of what I see as possible for empowering creators. cXc Music is currently being developed as a wonderful system to help musicians and listeners alike.
 Through proving the concept with cXc Music, we will be creating something great and foreshadowing something even greater.